IhorKravchuk/it-security/README.md

 This kind of resource you need to modify and review a lot, especially if you cloud security professional.
 Reading AWS CloudFromation template JSON manually  makes your life miserable and you can easily miss bunch of security problems and holes.

-My small aws_secgroup_viewer Python program helps you to quickly review and analyse all security groups in your template.
+My small aws_secgroup_viewer Python program helps you to quickly review and analyze all security groups in your template.

 Supports both security group notations used by CloudFormation: firewall rules inside security group or as separate resources linked to group.